Anisotropic supercurrent due to inhomogeneous magnetization in ferromagnet/superconductor junctions: Results

 \begin{widetext}

-\end{widetext} We see that $ \rho _c^{}$ depends only on junction parameters (namely, the unperturbed advanced Green's functions), independent of the details of the ferromagnet.
-If the anomalous Green's function $f_{{\bf{k}},\omega }^a$ becomes zero, then $\rho _c^{}=0$ as expected.
+\end{widetext} If the anomalous Green's function $f_{{\bf{k}},\omega }^a$ becomes zero, then $\rho =0$ as expected.
 We have also found by the explicit calculation that the third order perturbation with respect to $J$ does not contribute to the transverse current.
 Thus, up to the third order in $J$, only second order perturbation with respect to $J$ remains finite as expected from the above argument based on the time-reversal symmetry.
+It is also seen from Eq.(10) that the superfluid density tensor is symmetric: $\rho _{ij}=\rho _{ji}$.
+Therefore, there is no Hall effect in our setup.

-Next, we will calculate transverse spin Josephson current.
+Next, we will calculate transverse spin supercurrent.
 The spin current is calculated as